About New Zealand

 - There are no stamp duties in New Zealand.

-- Withholding tax (WHT) of 33% is charged on certain types of dividends, and rates of 10.5%, 17.5%, 28%, 30% or 33% are charged on certain types of interest earned by resident companies.
+- Withholding tax (WHT) is charged at 33% on certain types of dividends, and at 28% on interest earned by resident companies.
 For non-resident companies where no tax treaty is in place, WHT of 0%, 15% or 30% is charged on dividends and 15% on interest.
 Where a tax treaty is in place and the non-resident can provide the Certificate of Residence, WHT ranges from 0% to 15% for dividends and 0% to 15% for interest.

-- New Zealand has tax treaties with around 40 countries and territories.
+- New Zealand has tax treaties with 40 countries and territories.

 - New Zealand is a signatory to the Organisation for Economic Co-operation and Development’s Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.